reelgirly/Flex-2-15-Haswell-/README.md

 **Plists to replace:**

+1. FakeSMC.kext/Info.list
 - in FakeSMC.kext / added FANs and AC with 60W
 - in VoodooPS2Keyboard.kext / located in VoodooPS2Controller.kext/Contents/PlugIns / edited keymap for Flex 2-15

-**Kexts to patch:**
+**Kexts to patch by hand:**

+1. AppleGraphicsPowerManagement.kext/changes.txt
-- AppleGraphicsPowerManagement.kext / put lowest GPUFrequency to 200Mhz and enable all powerstates
+- put lowest GPUFrequency to 200Mhz and enable all powerstates

+2. AppleUSBCardReader.kext/changes.txt
-- AppleUSBCardReader.kext / to make internal SDCardReader Apple compatible
+- located in AppleStorageDrivers.kext/Contents/PlugIns / to make internal SDCardReader Apple compatible

+3. IOBluetoothFamily.kext/changes.txt
+- keeps USB 2.0 working if you are not having an AirPort compatible wifi card
+- keeps LogitechControlCenter working to use a Logitech USB Mouse

 **ICC-Profile:**

+1. display/icc_profile.txt
-- put profile into ~/Library/ColorSync/Profiles and select for internal display
+- download from link and put profile into ~/Library/ColorSync/Profiles and apply for internal display